 The (Head) squared is because the hammer strikes the nail on the head and the nail in turn is on the top of the head - or at least the top of the skull - a little artistic license.

-Here it is at abot actual size.
+Here it is at about actual size.

 This next little piece is a great example of chucking up some wood with no idea where I was going.
 Experimenting with undercutting in an attempt to turn a "splash" for the Drops pieces took me to this next idea which seemed to come out of nowhere - A Cocktails Cascade - turned from a 1/2" poplar dowel.
 This may be the 1/10th scale prototype for a full sized, or maybe half sized piece - liqueur glass, champagne glass, wine gobblet, brandy snifter and martini glass - shot glasses are for alcoholics and margarita glasses are too ethnic ; ).
 The liqeuer glass needs to be smaller with taller sides - but I didn't know where this thing was going when I turned the tail stock end of the blank.
 The wine glass should also have taller sides that neck in a bit more.
 I was going to turn all champagne glasses but that seemed too repetative and boring.